The Walking Dead: Daryl Dixon: Release

 The series premiered on September 10, 2023, on AMC and AMC+.
 The first season was released on Blu-ray and DVD on February 13, 2024.
 The second season, subtitled The Book of Carol, premiered on September 29, 2024.
 The third season premiered on September 7, 2025.
+The fourth and final season is set to premiere in 2027.

 Reception

 The Walking Dead: Daryl Dixon has received positive reviews from critics, with several calling it the best Walking Dead content in years, although some noted its similarities to The Last of Us television series.
-On Rotten Tomatoes, the first season has an approval rating of 70% based on 40 reviews.
+On Rotten Tomatoes, the first season has an approval rating of 70% based on 42 reviews with an average rating of 8.2/10.
 The website's critics consensus is, "Centering Norman Reedus' fan favorite character in a fresh setting, Daryl Dixon can be a wobbly shot across the crossbow but still gives The Walking Dead faithful plenty more to chew on."
 Metacritic, which uses a weighted average, scored the first season 67 out of 100 based on 16 critics, indicating "generally favorable" reviews.

 David Opie of Digital Spy gave it a 4/5 rating and called it "The best Walking Dead has been in ages".
 Chase Hutchinson of Collider gave it a "B" rating and applauded Norman Reedus' "stoic performance" that has a "renewed energy to the character and making the spin-off worth watching" and that the series "focuses more on character and emotion rather than empty spectacle, giving the story a greater sense of depth."
 Aaron Pruner of TheWrap gave it a positive review and noted Clémence Poésy's "standout performance" and concluded that it "is a surprisingly gorgeous, soul-stirring, and riveting watch.
 Norman Reedus said they were making art with this show.
 And you know what?
 He wasn't lying."

-For the second season, 69% of 13 critic reviews on Rotten Tomatoes were positive.
+For the second season, 71% of 14 critic reviews on Rotten Tomatoes were positive, with an average rating of 6.5/10.
 The website's critics consensus is, "Bringing Carol back into the fold cuts into some of the elements that made this Walking Dead spinoff unique, but having Norman Reedus and Melissa McBride sharing the screen again will always be an undead treat."
 Metacritic scored the second season 62 out of 100 based on 7 critics, indicating "generally favorable" reviews.

-For the third season, 80% of 5 critic reviews on Rotten Tomatoes were positive.
+For the third season, 83% of 6 critic reviews on Rotten Tomatoes were positive, with an average rating of 7/10.
 Metacritic scored the third season 65 out of 100 based on 4 critics, indicating "generally favorable" reviews.

+The series was nominated for the 24th Visual Effects Society Awards in the category of Outstanding Supporting Visual Effects in a Photoreal Episode for "Costa da Morte".